 If you live near a Trader Joe's, you're in luck: Reviews say this quirky grocery store sells its own brand of canned cat food with surprisingly high-quality ingredients -- at a surprisingly low price.

-Close-to-premium quality -- at half the price.
-Trader Joe's cat food costs about half as much as Natural Balance Indoor Cat Formula (Est. $1.20 for a 6-oz. can) , the cheapest premium pet food that experts recommend.
+Close-to-premium quality -- at a less-than-premium price.
+Trader Joe's cat food costs a bit less than Natural Balance Original Ultra Formula, the cheapest premium pet food that experts recommend.
 Granted, Natural Balance uses more whole, specific foods in its formula (chicken liver and salmon, instead of Trader Joe's "animal liver" and "fish protein concentrate") -- but label-scrutinizing cat owners say Trader Joe's is a far better choice than similarly priced supermarket cat foods, which are full of byproducts and cheap fillers.

 Veterinarian Lisa Pierson recommends Trader Joe's as a high-quality commercial canned cat food.
 This page links to a chart showing the nutrition profiles (how much protein, fat, carbohydrate, etc.) of Trader Joe's and many other cat foods.